yenrenART/fxhash-canvas-template/README.md

 ## Known Issues
 - Shadows do not scale (ctx.shadowBlur).
+- isPointInPath() check do not scale.

+These two issues are seemingly caused by CSS de-scaling, I will try to remedy them in a future update.

 ## LICENSE.txt
 This file is where you put your license details for your art and code.